Cytomegalovirus (CMV)

 In the treatment of CMV pneumonia, ganciclovir is administered with CMV-specific immune globulin (dosing in Medication section).[46]
 However, it is unknown how immune globulin facilitates ganciclovir so that it leads to a better outcome in CMV pneumonia.

 The length of treatment varies.
 Some clinicians have administered ganciclovir for as long as 2-4 weeks from the end of the induction period, depending on the clinical status of the patient.
-Recently, investigators have studied shorter courses of intravenous ganciclovir therapy for CMV infection and disease, followed by transition to oral valganciclovir.[64]
-If effective, this may help to improve patient quality of life and to reduce the length of hospital stay.[64]
+Investigators have studied shorter courses of intravenous ganciclovir therapy for CMV infection and disease, followed by transition to oral valganciclovir.[69]
+If effective, this may help to improve patient quality of life and reduce the length of hospital stay.[69]

 Other uses of ganciclovir include treatment of GI disease in transplant recipients and in patients who are HIV positive.
-Ganciclovir has also been used to treat CMV esophagitis in both of these patient populations.
+Ganciclovir has been used to treat CMV esophagitis in both of these patient populations.

-The drug is also used to treat diarrhea secondary to colitis or enteritis in patients positive for HIV after tissue biopsy and confirmation of CMV disease.
-Because of the high probability of CMV disease relapse (50%), maintenance therapy should be offered to most patients.[65]
+The drug also is used to treat diarrhea secondary to colitis or enteritis in patients positive for HIV after tissue biopsy and confirmation of CMV disease.
+Because of the high probability of CMV disease relapse (50%), maintenance therapy should be offered to most patients.[70]

 Valganciclovir